gvolpe/play-oauth-silhouette/README.md

 TODO

-## Template

-This project was created starting from The Silhouette Seed project Activator template which shows how [Silhouette](https://github.com/mohiva/play-silhouette) can be implemented in a Play Framework application.
-It's a starting point which can be extended to fit your needs.

 ## Features

 * Sign Up
 * Sign In (Credentials)
-* Social Auth (Facebook, Google+, Twitter)
+* Social Auth (LinkedIn, Google+, Twitter, Facebook)
 * Dependency Injection with Guice
 * Publishing Events
 * Avatar service

+## Template

+This project was created starting from The Silhouette Seed project Activator template which shows how [Silhouette](https://github.com/mohiva/play-silhouette) can be implemented in a Play Framework application.
+It's a starting point which can be extended to fit your needs.

 ## Documentation